 The Grand Canyon is a place that you simply need to see with your own eyes.
 Pictures simply do not do it justice.

 The West Rim of the Grand Canyon is not managed by the National Park Service, but rather the Hualapai Tribe.
-The West rim has the famed Skywalk glass bridge that stretches out over the canyon’s floor.
+The West rim has the famed Skywalk glass bridge that stretches out over the canyon’s floor overlooking the Colorado River below.
 The West Rim is about 125 miles away from Las Vegas’ city center, and will take about 2 hours and 15 minutes to drive one way.

-General Admission at the West Rim starts at about $65 per person, and goes up from there if you decide to include meals and/or helicopter or boat rides.
+General Admission at the West Rim Grand Canyon starts at about $65 per person, and goes up from there if you decide to include meals and/or helicopter or boat rides.

 The round trip from Las Vegas to the West Rim of the Grand Canyon would be about 250 miles (402 km), and would take about 4.5 hours.